 What’s the origin of the Isbar chicken?

-To create the gene that will produce a blue eggshell, he included descendants of the Cream Legbar that he imported in the 1950s.
-He then bred the Legbar gene with the New Hampshire and Rhode Island brown egg gene.
+To introduce the gene for green eggshells, he crossed breeds including the Cream Legbar, which carries the blue eggshell gene.
+He then crossbred the Cream Legbar with New Hampshire and Rhode Island breeds to combine the blue egg gene with the brown egg gene.
 The result is the Isbar chicken with distinct green-colored eggs.

 According to Martin Silverudd’s notes, he raised Australorps on his farm.
 He probably used the Australorp to create the Isbar with its distinct blue plumage.
 A gene drive caused a wide variation in body shape, size, and color.